Our Vision

 Connection: We believe our social and environmental interconnectedness is essential.
 When we live in reciprocity with nature and each other, we create a better future.

-At Wenatchee River Institute (WRI), we believe in the power of connecting people, communities, and the natural world.
+At the Wenatchee River Institute (WRI), we believe in the power of connecting people, communities and the natural world.
 Every year, thanks to your support, thousands of people of all ages experience hands-on opportunities to learn, explore, and care for the environment.

 Youth Education

-- Our goal: inspire every student to discover their own reason to care for the natural world.
+- WRI's goal is to inspire every student to discover their own reason to care for the natural world.

 Community Programs

-- 79% of programs were free or Pay What You Can, lowering barriers and increasing equitable access.
+- 95% of Community Programs were free or Pay What You Can, lowering barriers and increasing equitable access.

 - Signature programs like Bird Fest and the Trashion Show continued to thrive.